orstavik/JoiComponents/book/chapter8_layout/Intro_layout.md

-chapter 1: how to react to layout: 1
-ResizeObserver inside a web component.
-Layout reactions can be done using ResizeObserver.
-This gives the element a way observe its own size.

-chapter 2:  ResizeCallbackMixin.
-NaiveLayoutMixin Takes the reaction set up using ResizeObserver, and then wraps it in a Mixin.
-Very simple.
-Very short.

-problem with this is that it can only be controlled from a) inside the web component and b) from JS.
-Not from outside the component, not from CSS.
-Other problems are c)the order of the callbacks and d) the timing of the callback (before or after style (CSSOM mutation) reactions), but that we will return to later.

-chapter 3: how to react to layout: 2
-CSS media queries reacting to layout changes (of the window).
-This could be VERY useful for a web component too.
-It could select between styles depending on the component dimensions, or position.
-If the component.width > 200px, the component is styled as big, if it is < 200px, it is styled as small.
-If it is positioned to the right, it is rotated to the right.
-To the left, it is rotated left.

-How to make a CSS media query for a web component?
-How to make a layoutCallback() that can be a) overridden externally and b) controlled via HTML and CSS too.

-NaiveLayoutAttribute
-We do this by marking the layout as an attribute to the web component.
-This attribute and its values can be used to control styles on the web component.
-The attribute can also be used to trigger an attributeChangedCallback(...).

 chapter 4: Mixin LayoutAttribute.
 AutoAttribute, with dynamic steps, that runs TreeOrder.

 This mixin sets a series of steps on the element.
 The auto-layout -attribute is only updated when the